What is a reverse mortgage?

 How is this program safe for senior homeowners?

-No matter what happens in the economy, how much money you receive, or how long you live in your home you will never be required to make a mortgage payment.
+No matter what happens in the economy, how much money you receive, or how long you live in your home you will never be required to make a mortgage payment as long as you follow some simple rules.
 In addition, no matter what happens to your lender or your home’s value you have guaranteed access to your money.

 Who owns the home if I take a reverse mortgage?

 You own the home.
-However, you pledge the home as collateral.
+However, you pledge the home as collateral, just like on a traditional mortgage.

 What happens if, in the future, the loan exceeds the value of the home?